We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Colleges and universities

-Individuals can often find many different forms of mental healthcare support on campus, with much information provided from student services.
+Individuals can often find many different forms of mental health support on campus, with much information provided from student services.

 Additionally, many educational facilities have their own health plans in which students may enroll.
 However, some plans have specific rules and may require a person to attend classes for set periods before they are eligible for coverage.

-Other options are available, such as exploring student plans privately or remaining on or being added to a relative’s plan if they are eligible.
+Other options are available, such as exploring student plans privately or remaining on or being added to a relative’s plan.

 Mental health organizations